defx/dynamo/README.md

 #### action

-Action handlers are synchronous functions that receive the current state as their first argument, an Action object as their second argument, and return the _next_ state.
+Action handlers are synchronous functions that receive the _current state_ as their first argument, an Action object as their second argument, and return the _next state_.

 ```js
 Dynamo(rootNode, {